ojuolokun86/Techitoon-Bot-1/README.md

 - **Admin Commands**: Certain commands are restricted to bot administrators, allowing for group management and user moderation.
 - **Bot Commands**: General commands that any user can execute, providing fun and useful interactions.
 - **Common Commands**: Accessible commands for all users, offering information and utilities.
+- **Security Features**: The bot includes security features to maintain admin rights and prevent unauthorized takeovers.

 ## Project Structure